 When deciding what to do in Calgary over the summer months, visitors are spoiled for choice.
 Not only do we have loads of cool attractions, but they cater to all interests and age groups.
 Here are the top things to do in Calgary for both culture vultures and transportation buff.
 Oh, did I mention all these awesome Calgary attractions have major discounts?
-Read on for how to claim yours and enter my giveaway for free tickets.
+Read on for how to claim yours.

 Culture in Calgary

 When the Tragically Hip sang about the Paris of the Prairies, do you think they were talking about Calgary?
 They could’ve been.
 There’s way more than meets the eye in this city commonly known for its energy and western hospitality.

 Take the Glenbow Museum for instance.
 I bet you didn’t know they have over one million artworks, artifacts and photographs in their collection.
 And with over 30,000 works of art, it’s the largest collection in all of Western Canada.
 Take that Vancouver and Edmonton.

 Glenbow’s feature exhibitions change three times a year.
 These exhibitions bring nationally significant art and stories from across Canada and around the world to Calgary.
 Every time the exhibitions change, they host a huge all-ages party with local bands and other performances.
 Everyone is invited and admission is by donation.
 Catch Friday Kahlo: Her Photos at the Glenbow until May 21.